MrWaltTG1/TiC--TaC--Toe/README.md

 # TiC#-TaC#-Toe

-<p align="center">A Kivy application to decrypt morsecode from audio files</p>
+<p align="center">A C# Windows Forms app to play Tic-Tac-Toe.</p>

 ## Description

-Demorsifier is an application that allows users to translate audiofiles including morsecode to text.
-It also includes our previous project 'Morsifier'.
+A small application to play tic-tac-toe against another player on the same device.
+Includes multiple colors and symbols to choose from.

 ## Getting Started

-### Dependencies
+Download the e

 ## Usage